-Illustrative examples of EVSE design options compatible with these design guidelines are provided in Exhibit 9.3 Electric Vehicle Charging.
+Illustrative examples of EVSE design options compatible with these design guidelines are provided in Figure 9.3 Electric Vehicle Charging.

-9.7 Water and Stormwater

-- DG-9.7.1 Outdoor water use should be reduced through best management practices such the use of water-efficient landscaping materials (emphasizing native or adapted plants), efficient irrigation systems, and the use of reclaimed water for irrigation, or similarly effective strategies or measures. - DG-9.7.2 Indoor water usage should be reduced through installation of efficient flush and flow fixtures or similarly effective strategies or measures. - DG-9.7.3 Site design shall comply with all applicable Regional Water Quality Control Board and County of Los Angeles regulations for water quality and quantity including preparation of a Standard Urban Stormwater Mitigation Plan (SUSMP) with Operation and Maintenance Guidelines. - DG-9.7.4 Site design should employ low impact development (LID) strategies to minimize impervious areas through site design features, which may include but are not limited to: - (A) Use of pervious pavement material, such as modular paving blocks, turf blocks, porous concrete and asphalt, brick, and gravel or cobble, to accommodate overflow parking, if feasible and appropriate considering site conditions and soils. - (B) Reserve any areas with high permeability soils for either open space or retention-based stormwater quality control measures. - (C) Use of vegetated swales to convey stormwater runoff instead of paved gutters where feasible and appropriate considering site conditions and soils.
+- 9.7 Water and Stormwater - DG-9.7.1 Outdoor water use should be reduced through best management practices such the use of water-efficient landscaping materials (emphasizing native or adapted plants), efficient irrigation systems, and the use of reclaimed water for irrigation, or similarly effective strategies or measures. - DG-9.7.2 Indoor water usage should be reduced through installation of efficient flush and flow fixtures or similarly effective strategies or measures. - DG-9.7.3 Site design shall comply with all applicable Regional Water Quality Control Board and County of Los Angeles regulations for water quality and quantity including preparation of a Standard Urban Stormwater Mitigation Plan (SUSMP)Low Impact Development (LID) Plan with Operation and Maintenance Guidelines. - DG-9.7.4 Site design should employ low impact development (LID) strategies to minimize impervious areas through site design features, which may include but are not limited to: - (A) Use of pervious pavement material, such as modular paving blocks, turf blocks, porous concrete and asphalt, brick, and gravel or cobble, to accommodate overflow parking, if feasible and appropriate considering site conditions and soils. - (B)-Reserve any areas with high permeability soils for either open space or retention-based stormwater quality control measures.

-(D) Use of two-track/ribbon alleyways/driveways where feasible and appropriate.

-9.8 Bird Collision Deterrence

-- DG-9.8.1 Exterior façade materials should have a maximum threat factor of 25 in accordance with the American Bird Conservancy Bird Collision Material Threat Factor Reference Standard. - DG-9.8.2 All externally visible transparent glass panels or façade surfaces should be designed with treatments to reduce bird collisions, such as fritting or similar patterns, etching, stained or frosted glass, or UV reflective or absorbing patterns, or similar treatments.
+- (C) Use of vegetated swales to convey stormwater runoff instead of paved gutters where feasible and appropriate considering site conditions and soils. - (D) Use of two-track/ribbon alleyways/driveways where feasible and appropriate. - (A) Bio-filtration and stormwater planters designed to capture site runoff from roof drains and/or surface flow, treat the runoff through biological reactions within the planter soil media, and discharge at a rate intended to mimic pre-developed conditions. - (B) Site specific BMPs designed and sized to properly manage the storm runoff prior to discharging from the site and into public storm drain lines. - 9.8 Bird Collision Deterrence - DG-9.8.1 Exterior façade materials should havebe designed to achieve a maximum threat factor of 25 in accordance with the American Bird Conservancy Bird Collision Material Threat Factor Reference Standard. - DG-9.8.2 All externally visible transparent glass panels or façade surfaces should be designed with treatments to reduce bird collisions, such as fritting or similar patterns, etching, stained or frosted glass, or UV reflective or absorbing patterns, or similar treatments.

-Illustrative examples of design options for bird collision deterrence features compatible with these design guidelines are provided in Exhibit 9.8 Bird Collision Deterrence.
+Illustrative examples of design options for bird collision deterrence features compatible with these design guidelines are provided in Figure 9.8 Bird Collision Deterrence.